 Are they dealing with a human or a bot?
-As long as guests and potential guests get the service and assistance they need, hospitality pros can boost productivity and even cut costs through the effective use of chatbots.
+As long as guests and potential guests get the service and assistance they need, hotels can boost productivity and even cut costs through the effective use of hospitality chatbots.

 What Are Chatbots?

 Even if you think you’ve never engaged with a chatbot, chances are you have.
 Both Amazon’s Alexa and Apple’s Siri are examples of chatbots.
 Facebook Messenger is home to more than 100,000 bots, says Gracie Page, creative technologist with creative agency Y&R London.

 Chatbots reside in instant messaging apps and are, according to Chatbots Magazine, “a service, powered by rules and sometimes artificial intelligence, that you interact with via a chat interface.”
 That interface can be either via text or voice.

 Most interesting about chatbots is that they learn from the information they gather.
 As Phani Marupaka writes for TheStartup, “They are designed to spot patterns and repeat actions associated with them when triggered by keywords, phrases, or other stimuli.”

 Applications in Hospitality